Sunbertrs/Lenovo_Miix720_Hackintosh/README.md

 - Original network adapter on this device is AC-8265, if you replace it, you would required to adjust the kexts, etc.

-- Network may won't work you are using the version older than Ventura, you may need to replace the [AirportItlwm kext](https://github.com/OpenIntelWireless/itlwm/releases/) for what version you are us.
+- Network may won't work you are using the version older than Ventura, you may need to replace the [AirportItlwm kext](https://github.com/OpenIntelWireless/itlwm/releases/) for what version you are using.

 ## Known issues / Todo